 In recent years, the concept and practice of research has attracted renewed attention within the cultural sector.
 Research plays a critical role in elucidating the relevance of both existing and new ideas, and the responsibility of institutions in their construction and promotion.
 Het Nieuwe Instituut wants to acknowledge and give visibility to research projects offering departures from established modes of thinking and to become the motor for sharing collective forms of knowledge.

-Updates on current projects, up-coming events and other activities of the Research and Development team.
+Updates on current projects, up-coming events and other activities of the Research & Development team.

 Architectures of Security

-Het Nieuwe Instituut participates in the Future Force Conference, which takes place in the Hague from 9 February 2017.
+Het Nieuwe Instituut participated in the Future Force Conference, organised by the Netherlands Ministry of Defence, which took place in the Hague on 9 February 2017.
 The Future Force Conference is a highly innovative international networking conference addressing the theme: From partnerships to ecosystems: combining our efforts for a more secure world.
-Het Nieuwe Instituut contributes to the conference with two breakout sessions under the title Architectures of Security and with speakers such as Malkit Shoshan, Jan Willem Petersen, Ekim Tan and Marina Otero Verzier.
+Het Nieuwe Instituut contributed to the conference with two breakout sessions under the title Base of the Future and with speakers such as Malkit Shoshan, Jan Willem Petersen, Ekim Tan and Marina Otero Verzier.

 Loving Support Volume insert

 10 September 2016 saw the publication of 'Loving Support', as insert in the magazine Volume #49, Hello World!.
 This publication was one of the outcomes of the four day retreat organised by Het Nieuwe Instituut in June 2016.